 Please contact us to find out more.

-Step 1: Open the Generate homepage (www.generatekiwisaver.co.nz) on your phone browser.
-On iPhone you need to use Safari.
+Step 1: Open the Generate homepage (www.generatewealth.co.nz) on your phone browser.
+On the iPhone, you need to use Safari.

 Step 2: Click the 'sharing' icon which is the box with the arrow at the bottom of the page on Safari.

-Step 3: Find the 'Add to Home Screen' option.
-On iPhone this is on the bottom row of options, you may have to scroll to the right.
+Step 3: Find 'Add to Home Screen' option.
+You may have to scroll down to find this option.